A pre-listing home inspection is an inspection for home sellers before they put their house on the market.

 In general, try to avoid guessing what defects or problems home buyers will choose to care about.
 Every home buyer is different, its an unsolvable puzzle.

 Instead have laser focus on safety issues and any major defects that may have a significant impact on the value of the property.
 Safety fixes are the right thing to do for any buyer and will get the most attention from buyers and their inspector.
 Major defects will impact your bottom line and so its best to get out front of them.

 Any item the inspector deems a clear safety risk

-There are two may ways that inspectors look at safety issues; Overt safety issues like live, exposed electrical wire which is a clear safety hazard.
-And two, potential safety issues, like a 2nd story deck with balusters that are broken or spaced too far apart.
+There are two may ways that inspectors look at safety issues.
+One, overt safety issues like live, exposed electrical wire which is a clear electrocution hazard.
+And two, potential safety issues, like a deck guardrail with balusters that are spaced too far apart and could pose danger to a small child.
+Depending on the buyer the deck balusters may or may not be a concern.
 The general rule of thumb here is, could this be a safety issue for an 8 year old or an 80 year old.